kafene/qbar/readme.md

 - listing of engines
 - query processing
-- queries starting with `http://` are redirected
 - engines can be edited in page source
+- all urls are redirected

 ## Todo